Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 A welcome aboard surprise in our cabin!

-The cabin was roomy (as far as cruise ship cabins go) and we were especially impressed by the amount of storage space.
-The bathroom was also a nice surprise featuring a large tiled shower, plenty of vanity space and luxurious Elemis spa bath products.
+The cabin is roomy (as far as cruise ship cabins go) and we are especially impressed by the amount of storage space.
+The bathroom is also a nice surprise featuring a large tiled shower, plenty of vanity space and luxurious Elemis spa bath products.

-Holland America is known for its spacious suites and veranda cabins (which were already sold-out when we booked) but for us, this ocean-view cabin would do just fine for our 2-week voyage.
+Holland America is known for its spacious suites and veranda cabins (which were already sold-out when we booked).
+But for us, this ocean-view cabin will do just fine for our 2-week voyage.

 Holland America Elemis